hibernate/hibernate-demos/README.md

 * Hibernate Search
     - _hsearch-with-elasticsearch_: Shows how to use the Elasticsearch backend new in Hibernate Search 5.6.
       Used for the talk "From Hibernate to Elasticsearch in no Time" at JavaZone 2016.
+    - _hsearch-elasticsearch-wikipedia_: Demonstrates a REST service using Hibernate Search 5.8 + Elasticsearch 5 to search into extensive data from Wikipedia.
 * Hibernate Validator
     - _threeten-extra-validator-example_: Constraint validators for ThreeTen Extra date/time types.
       Accompanies the blog post http://in.relation.to/2017/03/02/adding-custom-constraint-definitions-via-the-java-service-loader/